General Hunting & Trapping Regulations

 A person may possess a handgun at any time while lawfully on the premises of any TWRA refuge, public hunting area, state owned wildlife management area, or, to the extent permitted by federal law, national forest land maintained by the state.
 For other federally managed properties hunters should contact that specific facility or location.
 Nothing in this subsection shall authorize a person to use any handgun to hunt unless such person is in full compliance with all wildlife laws, rules, and regulations.

 1. Where hunting is allowed from vessels, it is legal to hunt from any vessel, so long as the vessel is not under forward motion from any influence of mechanical means or sail.
-On private property, it is legal to hunt from any motorized vehicle (to include ATVs, golf carts, etc.), provided the vehicle is stationary.
-Nothing in this subsection (1) shall be construed as authorizing hunting from a vessel, automobile, or other motor vehicle while under power.
+On private property, it is legal to hunt from any motorized vehicle (to include ATVs, golf carts, etc.), provided the vehicle is stationary (engine may be running).
+Nothing in this subsection (1) shall be construed as authorizing hunting from a vessel, automobile or other motor vehicle while under power.
 Nothing in this subsection permits hunting from or across a public road or right-of-way.

 3. Every game animal, wounded or unwounded by hunting and/or trapping and taken into possession by the hunter or trapper shall be immediately slain and become part of the daily bag limit.
 No person shall, at any time, or by any means, possess or transport live animals taken under the authority of hunting season proclamations.

-7. During deer archery-only season, a fall turkey hunter may not be in possession of both archery equipment and shotguns and/ or rifles.
+7. During a deer archery only season, a fall turkey hunter may not be in possession of both archery equipment and shotguns and/or rifles.

 8. During archery deer/bear seasons a properly licensed big game hunter may use air guns .25 caliber or smaller to hunt small game while archery hunting for deer/bear.
 During the muzzleloader and gun deer/bear season, a legal deer or bear hunter may use rimfire or airguns .25 caliber or smaller to hunt small game.

-9. During an archery-only or muzzleloader/ archery-only deer, bear, or elk season, furbearers may not be taken with rifles and handguns using centerfire ammunition.
-During the gun/muzzleloader/archery seasons, furbearers may be taken by legal big game hunters licensed for the weapon they are using.
+9. During an archery only or muzzleloader/archery only deer, bear or elk season, furbearers may not be taken with rifles and handguns using centerfire ammunition.
+During the gun/muzzleloader/archery seasons, furbearers may be taken by legal big game hunters licensed for the hunting device they are using.

 10. The use of suppressors/silencers is legal for persons possessing the required federal license from the United States Department of Treasury.
 Hunters using these devices must have proof of such license on their person.

-11. A falconry permittee whose hunting raptor accidentally kills wildlife out of season, or the wrong species or sex, shall leave the dead wildlife where it lies; except that the raptor may feed upon the wildlife prior to leaving the site of the kill.
+11. A falconry permittee who is hunting raptor accidentally kills wildlife out of season, or the wrong species or sex, shall leave the dead wildlife where it lies; except that the raptor may feed upon the wildlife prior to leaving the site of the kill.

 DATE